Toilet Paper Roll Pumpkin

 My brown paper bag pumpkins are the absolute easiest DIY pumpkins you could ever make: simply stuff paper bags with plastic bags and twist the top of the bag into a stem – done!

 Are you inspired to make your own no-sew toilet paper roll pumpkin?
-It’s a super-easy project you could also do with your kids this fall.
+It’s a super-easy project you could also do with your kids for the fall.